 By Caroline from CK Travels

-Historic Hastings is a quaint seaside resort on Kent’s east coast that is only 90 minutes on the train to and from London.
+Historic Hastings is a quaint seaside resort on Sussex’s east coast that is only 90 minutes on the train to and from London.
 Boasting a beautiful beach and picture perfect pier that stretches into the sea, Hastings is a classic coastal town that has all the traditional trappings including a cobbled high street, numerous old inns and pubs, plus several rather delicious fish and chip shops to choose from.

 There are many things to do in Hastings including the UK’s steepest cliff railway, which allows you to easily get to the top of the cliffs for stunning views looking down on the resort as well as the nearby protected coastal parks.
 Plus check out some contemporary art exhibitions at the Jerwood Gallery on the Old Town’s fishing beach.